chatwoot/docs/docs/product/channels/api/public-apis.md

 title: "Create Interfaces using public APIs"
 ---

-> note: These APIs are still in alpha, and the implementations might change in the future
+> Note: These APIs are still in alpha, and there might be changes in the implementation in future.

 Public APIs available for the API channel will help you build customer-facing interfaces for Chatwoot.
 These APIs are useful for cases similar to the ones described below.